glasnt/talks/2019_10_PyGotham.podium/slides.md

 pay just a little bit and you often get: persistence, backups, maintenance windows, more so: you don't have to manage it.

 heck, some now days even automatically expand and the providers handle this without downtime for you

+And as someone who used to get paid to have to do this manually out of hours, this is a very very good feature to have!

 this and your domain name might be the only thing you end up paying for in a smaller stack, but it's worth it.